catkin/catkin_tools/docs/verbs/catkin_build.rst

     $ catkin build --mem-limit 50%

-Alternatively, if it sohuld not start additional jobs when over 4GB of memory is used, you can specifiy:
+Alternatively, if it should not start additional jobs when over 4GB of memory is used, you can specify:

 .. code-block:: bash